 Mental and emotional changes are early signs that someone could be at risk for psychosis.
 These changes usually happen before more serious symptoms develop.

-People who have a family member with psychosis and are now experiencing their own difficulty with functioning may be at risk of developing psychosis and are encouraged to have their family doctor submit a referral.
+People who have a family member with psychosis, who are now experiencing their own difficulty with functioning, may be at risk of developing psychosis and are encouraged to have their family doctor submit a referral.

 For information about our Early Intervention Service for First Episode Psychosis, click here.